 - Monitor app purchases

-First of all, there is always a point in sit & talk.
-Take your child for a walk or ask to stay home in the evening, so you two can sit and chat.
-Don’t press them though: they shouldn’t have any idea about the topic of conversation.
+First of all, there is always a point in going for an honest talk.
+Take your child for a walk or ask to stay home in the evening, so you two can have that chat.

 After you submit your report, you’ll hear from Apple within the next 30 days.
 You may be reached by a representative who will ask for additional information to verify your request.
 If Apple decides to perform a refund, the money will appear within 2 weeks on your credit card.